Signature of the AP to the GCs of 12 August 1949 / LEBLANC, GÉRARD

 The conference will be followed by a cocktail reception.

-Together with the Geneva Conventions, the APs form IHL's foundations and are the cornerstones for the protection and respect of human dignity in armed conflict.
+Together with the Geneva Conventions, the APs form the foundations of modern IHL and are the cornerstone for the protection and respect of human dignity in armed conflict.
 They are amongst the most widely ratified or acceded to international instruments, with 174 States Parties to API and 168 to APII.
 However, unlike the 1949 Geneva Conventions, the Protocols are not universally ratified.
 In this context, it is paramount to reflect on the reasons why some States still have not ratified the APs and which measures need to be taken to better implement, apply and enforce the APs.

-• François Longchamp, President of the Council of the Republic and Canton of Geneva
+• François Longchamp, President of the Council of State of the Republic and Canton of Geneva

 • Irène Herrmann, Professor of History, University of Geneva